 Guinea worm disease (dracunculiasis) and yaws are the only two NTDs targeted for eradication by WHO.
 Africa is the only region where Guinea worm disease is yet to be eliminated.
 Although 42 countries have officially been certified free of dracunculiasis transmission, there is a recent manifestation of the disease in non-human mammals, which threatens the last mile of eradication.
-This highlights the importance of consistent multisectoral collaboration and cross-cutting action for at least three consecutive years to cover all life cycles and halt the cycle of disease transmis-
+This highlights the importance of consistent multisectoral collaboration and cross-cutting action for at least three consecutive years to cover all life cycles and halt the cycle of disease transmission.

-Angola, Chad, Ethiopia, Mali, and South Sudan, which have indigenous transmission, are yet to eliminate the disease.
-When the global eradication campaign was launched in the 1980s, the disease was endemic in 16 AFRO countries73 out of 20 countries globally.
-Through the collective effort of affected countries, WHO and other global partners (The Carter Center, UNICEF and the WHO Collaborating Centre for Dracunculiasis Eradication at the United States Centers for Disease Control and Prevention), the number of cases reported annually declined by over 99.99% from nearly 900,000 in 1989 to 15 in 2021 (Figure 4.6).
+Angola, Chad, Ethiopia, Mali, and South Sudan, which have indigenous transmission, yet to are eliminate the disease.
+When the global eradication campaign was launched in the 1980s, the disease was endemic in 16 countrie in the Region countries73 out of 20 countries globally.
+Through the collective effort affected countries, of WHO and other global partners (The Carter Center, UNICEF and the WHO Collaborating Centre for Dracunculiasis Eradication at the United States Centers for Disease Control and Prevention), the number of cases reported annually declined by over 99.99% from nearly 900000 in 1989 to 15 in 2021 (Figure 4.6).
 The 15 cases were reported in four countries (Chad (8), South Sudan (4), Mali (2) and Ethiopia (1)) compared to 27 cases in 2020.
-In 2022, a total of 13 human cases were reported, the lowest ever reported in a single year.
+In 2022, a total of 13 human cases were reported, the lowest ever reported in a single year58.
 From January to June 2023, only one human case has been reported worldwide, and that in Chad.63.
-To date, following the recommendations of the International Commission for the Certification of Dracunculiasis Eradication (ICCDE), WHO has certified a total of 42 countries in the WHO African region, the most recent being the Democratic Republic of Congo in December 2022 (Figure
+To date, following the recommendations of the International Commission for the Certification of Dracunculiasis Eradication (ICCDE), WHO has certified a total of 42 countries in the WHO African region, the most recent being the Democratic Republic of Congo in December 2022 (Figure 4.7).